symbol/symbol-docs/source/guides/mosaic/creating-a-mosaic.rst

         :start-after:  /* start block 02 */
         :end-before: /* end block 02 */

-NEM mainly works with **absolute amounts**.
+.. note:: NEM works with **absolute amounts**.
 To get an absolute amount, multiply the amount of assets you want to create by 10\ :sup:`divisibility`.
 For example, if the mosaic has **divisibility** 2, to create 10 units (relative) you should define 1000 (absolute) instead.

 3. Announce both transactions together using an :ref:`AggregateTransaction <aggregate-transaction>`.